Simple Passive Design Strategies for Building in a Hot and Dry Climate

 Challenges for Building Design in Hot and Dry Climates

-The biggest issue is to minimize energy usage to the greatest extent possible, and from this aspect, older buildings may provide the solution.
+The biggest issue in hot dry climate architecture is to minimise energy usage to the greatest extent possible, and from this aspect, older buildings may provide the solution.
 The old houses in hot regions were built to allow for natural temperature adjustment.
 Small windows, latticed screens or “mashrabiya”, inner courtyards, and wind towers—all using these ancient building techniques are effective at blocking sunlight and increasing airflow.
+Such climate responsive architecture practices are imperative today as well, and they can prove to be extremely effective in minimising energy consumption.

 Some major challenges are as follows: